 © 2019 IEEE.
 Historically, breast cancer has been perceived as a disease with varying histological and clinical features.
 Breast cancer tumor classification is important in disease prognosis and prediction because different breast tumors respond differently to different treatments and have different survival rates.
 Gene expression profiling studies have increasingly been motivated in the past decades to develop a good classification of breast cancer in molecular subtypes, which can improve the standard clinical assessments by providing extra prognostic information.
 In this research, one of the most comprehensive breast cancer gene expression datasets is analyzed by applying a novel clustering approach to predict the breast cancer subtypes.
 The novel unsupervised clustering approach initially model the gene expression data as a network and employ a community detection method to identify network clusters.
 This method utilizes an efficient problem specific metaheuristic algorithm to optimize the modularity value and identify clusters of breast cancer samples with similar characteristics that presents different subtypes of breast cancer.
 To assess the significant of the newly defined breast cancer subtypes, we compared our findings with three breast cancer subtyping methods.

-Moslemi Naeni, L, Berretta, R & Moscato, P 2014, 'MA-Net: A reliable memetic algorithm for community detection by modularity optimization', Proceedings of the 18th Asia Pacific Symposium on Intelligent and Evolutionary Systems, Volume 1, Asia Pacific Symposium on Intelligent and Evolutionary Systems, Springer International Publishing, Singapore, pp. 311-323.View/Download from: UTS OPUS or Publisher's site
+Moslemi Naeni, L, Berretta, R & Moscato, P 2014, 'MA-Net: A reliable memetic algorithm for community detection by modularity optimization', Proceedings of the 18th Asia Pacific Symposium on Intelligent and Evolutionary Systems, Volume 1, Asia Pacific Symposium on Intelligent and Evolutionary Systems, Springer International Publishing, Singapore, pp. 311-323.View/Download from: Publisher's site

 The information that can be transformed in knowledge from data in challenging real-world problems follows the accelerated rate of the advancement of technology in many different fields from biology to sociology.
 Complex networks are a useful representation of many problems in these domains One of the most important and challenging problems in network analysis lies in detecting community structures.
 This area of algorithmic research has attracted great attention due to its possible application in many fields.
 In this study we propose the MA-Net, memetic algorithm to detect communities in network by optimizing modularity value which is fast and reliable in the sense that it consistently produces sound solutions.
 Experiments using well-known real-world benchmark networks indicate that in comparison with other state-of-the-art algorithms, MA-Net has an outstanding performance on detecting communities.

-Moslemi Naeni, L, de Vries, N, Reis, R, S Arefin, A, Berretta, R & Moscato, P 2014, 'Identifying Communities of Trust and Confidence in the Charity and Not-for-profit Sector: A Memetic Algorithm Approach', Big Data and Cloud Computing (BdCloud), 2014 IEEE Fourth International Conference on, IEEE International Conference on Big Data and Cloud Computing (BdCloud), IEEE, Sydney, Australia, pp. 500-507.View/Download from: UTS OPUS or Publisher's site
+Moslemi Naeni, L, de Vries, N, Reis, R, S Arefin, A, Berretta, R & Moscato, P 2014, 'Identifying Communities of Trust and Confidence in the Charity and Not-for-profit Sector: A Memetic Algorithm Approach', Big Data and Cloud Computing (BdCloud), 2014 IEEE Fourth International Conference on, IEEE International Conference on Big Data and Cloud Computing (BdCloud), IEEE, Sydney, Australia, pp. 500-507.View/Download from: Publisher's site

 In this study we analyse complete networks